Updated: Oct 16, 2020

 Whether you're a leader or a starter in business, anticipating the psychological responses your readership may have to your writing is a universal challenge.

-Understandably, businesses are struggling to navigate the changed contextual landscape that the COVID-19 pandemic has thrust upon us all.
+Understandably, businesses are struggling to navigate the changed contextual landscape that the COVID-19 pandemic has created.

 Here are our quick tips to help you write effectively for both your internal and external comms: